abisop/nuttx-docs/en/platforms/arm/stm32h7/boards/nucleo-h743zi/index.md

     tools/configure.sh [options] viewtool-stm32f107:<subdir>

 Where options should specify the host build platform (-l for Linux, -c for Cygwin under Windows, etc.).
-Try 'tools/configure.sh -h' for the complete list of options.
+Try \'tools/configure.sh -h\' for the complete list of options.

 Before starting the build, make sure that (1) your PATH environment